dirkkelly/dirkkelly/content/philosophy/concentration-of-wealth-and-power.md

 If you look at the history of the United States it's a constant struggle between these two tendencies.
 A democratizing tendency that's mostly coming from the population, a pressure from below, and you get this constant battle going on, periods of regression, periods of progress.

 **The 1960s for example, were a period of significant democratization.**

+Sectors of the population that were usually passive and apathetic became organized, active, started pressing their demands.
+And they became more and more involved in the decision-making, activism and so on.

+It just changed consciousness in a lot of ways.

+**Minority Rights.**

+> If democracy means freedom, why aren't our people free?
+>
+> If democracy means justice, why don't we have justice?
+>
+> If democracy means equality, why don't we have equality?**
+> Dr. MLK**

+**Women's Rights**

+> This inhuman system of exploitation will change,
+>
+> but only if we force it change, and force it together.

+**Environmental Rights**

+> A unique day in American history is ending,
+>
+> a day set aside for a nationwide outpouring of mankind seeking its own survival.

+**Opposition to Aggression**

+> I say to those who criticize us for the militancy of our dissent
+>
+> that if they are serious about law and order,
+>
+> they should provide it for the Vietnamese people,
+>
+> for our own black people, and for our own poor people.
+>
+> **Dr Benjamin Spock**

+**Concern for other people**

+> One day we must ask the question,
+>
+> Why are there 40 million poor people in America?
+>
+> When you begin to ask that question,
+>
+> You're raising a question about the economic system,
+>
+> about a broader distribution of wealth,
+>
+> the question of restructuring the whole of American society.
+>
+> **Dr. MLK**